Search this blog

 Instructions

-• Whisk with a spoon or until gelatin is completely dissolved
+• Stir until completely dissolved

-• Remove mango puree from heat
+• Remove mango mixture from heat and stir in gelatin until dissolved

-• Refrigerate for 2 hours or until set
+• Refrigerate 1–2 hours until set

 • Top with coconut flakes

-• Enjoy!
+• Enjoy

 Nutrition